badlogic/ledit/README.md

 npm run dev
 ```

 This will start a local web server that serves the files in `site/` on http://localhost:8080.
 If you make changes to the sources, the browser automatically reloads.
+This will also start a reverse CORS proxy on port 3000, which is required to access RSS and YouTube feeds.
+See [site/utils.ts](site/utils.ts), function `proxyFetch()`.

 If you use VS Code (you should), then open the `ledit/` folder and run the `ledit` launch configuration.
 A browser window will open, showing what's served on http://localhost:8080.
 You can then set breakpoints, change code and save in VS Code, and see your changes applied instantly.